Nikhilkajota03/chatt_dapp/README.md

-please rearrange it # Setting Up Environment and Deploying Smart Contract

-This guide will walk you through setting up your local development environment, deploying a smart contract using Hardhat, and verifying the contract on the Sepolia network.
+## This guide will walk you through setting up your local development environment, deploying a smart contract using Hardhat, and verifying the contract on the Sepolia network.

 ## Prerequisites